mugil0095/Ad-creative-Recognition-with-Computer-Vision/Readme.md

 images.
 - Enhance the model's accuracy in distinguishing between promotional content and non-promotional visual elements

 Sorry For Not uploading the build model.
-Due to Large in size it is not possible to upload in Github.
+Due to the Large Size, it is not possible to upload in Github.